 - Cookie Information Label: This will be the label for the Cookie Information URL button.
 If you leave this field blank, no button will be rendered.

-The above options assume that you’re using English as your primary language and will only impact your users/clients with English set as their language.
+The above options assume that you’re using English as your primary language and will only impact your users/clients with the English set as their language.
 If you wish to translate this for your users with different language needs, you will need to create a new language file in: